mkerin/bgen_utils/README.md

 # bgen_utils

-Programme to allow basic simulation of phenotypes with a heritabile component from `bgen` file format.
+Programme to allow basic simulation of phenotypes with a heritable component from `bgen` file format.
+Available for beta testing.

 Dependencies:
 - installed version of the BGEN library